Micheál Mac Suibhne

 Mícheál or Micheál Mac Suibhne (c.
-1760–1820) was an Irish language bard from the Connemara Gaeltacht.
+1760–1820) was an Irish language bard from the Connemara Gaeltacht and an important figure to Modern literature in Irish.

 Life

 Mac Suibhne was born near the ruined Abbey of Cong, then part of County Galway, but now in County Mayo.
 The names of his parents are not recorded, but his ancestors are said to have migrated from Ulster as refugees from the Cromwellian conquest of Ireland.

 He spent most of his life in Connemara and is said to have been a heavy drinker.
 Micheál Mac Suibhne and his brother Toirdhealbhach are said to have moved to the parish of Ballinakill, between Letterfrack and Clifden, where the poet was employed as a blacksmith by an Anglo-Irish landlord named Steward.

 He is most associated, however, with the town of Cleggan.
 All of his poems and sean-nós songs were composed in Connacht Irish, which was his native tongue.

 It is not known whether Mac Suibhne ever married, but he is believed to have died at Fahy, near Clifden, around the year 1820.
 His burial place, however, remains unknown.